February 10th, 2022

-Two years ago, mixed media artist Maura Allen moved from the bustling Colorado capital of Denver to the peaceful remote city of Prescott, Arizona.
+Four years ago, mixed media artist Maura Allen moved from the bustling Colorado capital of Denver to the peaceful remote city of Prescott, Arizona.
 There in the wide, open spaces of this beautiful Southwestern city, Maura Allen has built for herself a new home, life, and studio.
 We at Gallery MAR wondered, how might this move impact Maura Allen’s work and process?

-In classic COVID-19 style, we caught up with the artist over Zoom to find out.
+We caught up with the artist over Zoom to find out.
 We hope you’ll enjoy our conversation with such an insightful, thoughtful artist, covering a range of fascinating topics from the impact of her move to the Southwest to her new exploration of glass as media to her latest museum shows.

 Gallery MAR: Recently, you moved from Denver, CO to the more remote city of Prescott, AZ.
 Do you feel that this move and the wide open spaces that accompany it have impacted your work and process?

 Maura Allen: Definitely!
 There’s a different sensibility on texture, color, and openness.
 I’m not surrounded by the loud music of urban life.
 Out here, the music of life is more like quiet conversations.
 Plus, when I’m home, I’m home.
 I rarely leave.

 Gallery MAR: What do you find most inspiring about your new home?

 Maura Allen: The open space.
 The open space and the easy pace of life.
 My studio is now just 12 ft from the house.